Would you rather learn outdated material or be taught growth hacking techniques in schools And why do you need to learn growth hacking anyway.

 Growth hacking can be quite complicated and can come in many different forms, depending on the type of company and product or service.

-1. Growth hacking isn’t traditional marketing.
+1. Growth hacker isn’t traditional marketer.

 Many schools and universities focus on giving students frameworks and methods that have proven their success in the past, yet these were working 20 years ago and are based on traditional marketing methods.